knative/serving/pkg/autoscaler/README.md

 1. **Make if fast**.
 Revisions should be able to scale from 0 to 1000 concurrent requests in 30 seconds or less.
 2. **Make it light**.
 Wherever possible the system should be able to figure out the right thing to do without the user's intervention or configuration.
 3. **Make everything better**.
 Creating custom components is a short-term strategy to get something working now.
 The long-term strategy is to make the underlying components better so that custom code can be replaced with configuration.
-E.g. Autoscaler should be replaced with the K8s Horizontal Pod Autoscaler and Custom Metrics.
+E.g. Autoscaler should be replaced with the K8s [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) and [Custom Metrics](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-custom-metrics).

 ### Slow Brain / Fast Brain

 The Elafros Autoscaler is split into two parts:
 1. **Fast Brain** that maintains the desired level of concurrent requests per Pod (satisfying [Design Goal #1](#design-goals)), and the
-2. **Slow Brain** that comes up with the desired level based based on CPU, memory and latency statistics (satisfying [Design Goal #2](#design-goals)).
+2. **Slow Brain** that comes up with the desired level based on CPU, memory and latency statistics (satisfying [Design Goal #2](#design-goals)).

 ## Fast Brain Implementation